Wage Calculator

 Your property is grandfathered.
 Current negative gearing rules continue to apply for as long as you hold it.
 No action required unless you're considering selling — at sale, CGT follows the separate 2027 reform rules.

-Investors buying between 13 May 2026 and 30 June 2027
+Investors buying after 7:30pm AEST 12 May 2026, up to 30 June 2027

 You can negative gear normally during this window.
 From 1 July 2027, losses on this property only offset residential property income.
 Plan cashflow on the assumption losses won't reduce your salary tax bill after that date.